 The Department of Surgery has also recently placed a growing emphasis on clinical outcomes research.
 The goal of our outcomes research is to investigate the impact of new treatments and health care policies on outcomes beyond the individual patient and bring out the best management practices.

-Clinical trials are a key part of our research mission and the department of surgery fosters several clinical trials.
+Clinical trials are a key part of our research mission and the Department of Surgery fosters several clinical trials.
 Many of these trials are led by UA surgeons.
 Our faculty collaborate with investigators in other programs and industry as part of a multidisciplinary team discovering the best treatment for our patients.
-The department of surgery at the University of Arizona has numerous resources to make these collaborations successful.
+We have numerous resources to make these collaborations successful.

 Our focus on translational research continues the critical work of shifting basic laboratory studies into clinical applications.
 Our surgeons focus on improving health care in all its dimensions and the new application of surgical care to populations.